burconsult/Cool-X-Tools/README.md

-# X Cool Tools
+# Cool X Tools

-X Cool Tools is a browser extension that enhances your experience on X (formerly Twitter) with a suite of useful features.
+Cool X Tools is a browser extension that enhances your experience on X (formerly Twitter) with a suite of fun! and useful? features.

 ## Features

-- **AI-Powered Text Processing**: Post and profile data is processed using Claude AI.
+- **Roast and Prompt Generation**: Post and profile data is processed to generate roasts and prompts using Claude AI via the Anthropic API.
-- **Text-to-Speech**: Convert posts to speech for easy listening with ElevenLabs.
+- **Text-to-Speech**: Convert posts to speech for easy listening via the ElevenLabs API.
-- **Image Generation**: Create images based on post content or custom prompts with Replicate models.
+- **Image Generation**: Create images based on post content or custom prompts with image generation models via the Replicate API.
-- **Roast Generation**: Get AI-generated roasts of X profiles.

 ## Installation

-1. Download the extension from [Chrome Web Store / Firefox Add-ons / etc.] (add link when available)
+1. Clone or download the Cool X Tools repository from GitHub
+2. Open Chrome and navigate to chrome://extensions/
+3. Enable "Developer mode" in the top right corner
+4. Click "Load unpacked" and select the directory containing the extension files
-2. Click on the extension icon in your browser to open the settings page
+5. Click on the extension icon in your browser to open the popup
+6. Go to the settings page by clicking the "Settings" link in the popup
-3. Enter your API keys for the services used (Anthropic, ElevenLabs, Replicate)
+7. Enter your API keys for the services used (Anthropic, ElevenLabs, Replicate)
-4. Customize other settings as desired
+8. Customize other settings as desired

 ## Usage

 1. Navigate to X.com
-2. Click on the X Cool Tools icon in your browser toolbar to open the popup
+2. Click on the Cool X Tools icon in your browser toolbar to open the popup
 3. Use the various tools available:
    - Use "Speak Post" to hear the content of a post
    - Select "Generate Image" to create an image based on post content or profile